Applications will be due Friday, October 7th at 4:00pm. These will be placed on the cork boards outside of the Department of Art office (220 FAB).

 The Department of Art reserves the right to discontinue enrollment of art major students at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, F, D–, D, D+) in studio art or design courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art or design.
 Courses in which a grade below the minimum is received may only be repeated once.

-BA students must maintain a minimum GPA per University requirements.
-If a BA student’s GPA falls below the minimum, s/he is placed on probation for the following semester.
+BFA students must maintain a minimum GPA per University requirements.
+If a BFA student’s GPA falls below the minimum, s/he is placed on probation for the following semester.
 If the student’s grade or GPA remains below the minimum standards by the end of the probationary semester, s/he is dismissed from the Department of Art.